Illinois's Energy Quarterback

 Analyze demand, not just usage

-Your demand charges may represent 20–40% of your total bill.
+Your demand charges may represent 20 to 40% of your total bill.
 We model whether solar, battery, or both reduce that number, and by how much.

 Evaluate the full efficiency stack